 Board of Directors

-Mark Slaughter has extensive experience leading disruptive companies providing innovative solutions to oil and gas and other industrial markets.
-He currently serves as CEO of Osprey Informatics, a video intelligence firm.
-In addition, he is a co-founder of, and industry advisor to, eFrac Well Services, an electric hydraulic fracturing services business.
-In addition, he serves on the board of Geoforce, a remote asset tracking company, and as Executive Chairman of Infrastructure Networks, a broadband wireless provider.
+Mark Slaughter has extensive experience leading disruptive technology companies providing innovative solutions to oil and gas and other industrial markets.
+He currently serves as CEO of Infrastructure Networks, a broadband wireless provider, and as Executive Chairman of Osprey Informatics, an intelligent visual monitoring firm.

 Bryan Gould is President and CEO of Aspenleaf Energy Limited, a privately held oil company backed by ARC Financial and Ontario Teachers’ Pension Plan.
 Aspenleaf operates assets in the Swan Hills and Leduc regions of Alberta, having acquired Arcan Resources Ltd in 2015 and NEP Canada Ltd. In 2018.